Hurricane Sandy looms over 10-day sprint to U.S. election

-With just 10 days before Election Day and polls showing the national race a dead heat, Romney held three rallies in Florida, whose 29 electoral votes are the biggest prize among states considered too close to call.
+With just 10 days before Election Day and polls showing the national race a dead heat, Romney was holding three rallies in Florida, whose 29 electoral votes are the biggest prize among states considered too close to call.

-Romney told supporters in Pensacola that Obama was focusing his campaign on small things, and vowed to win the election, to chants of "10 more days, 10 more days."
+He told supporters that Obama was focusing his campaign on small things, and swore he would win the election, to chants of "Ten more days, 10 more days."

 "Look into the future and see the debt that's being amassed and say, 'What is right for America?'
 This is a time of big choices, of big consequence.
 It's a big election," Romney said.

-New Hampshire is known for its low taxes.
-Many of its residents moved away from Massachusetts to cut their tax bills.
+New Hampshire is known for its low taxes, and many of its residents moved away from Massachusetts to cut their tax bills.

 Both campaigns were keeping a wary eye on Hurricane Sandy, which threatened to slam into the eastern third of the country on Monday or Tuesday with torrential rains, high winds, major flooding and power outages.

-Romney canceled a trip to Virginia scheduled for Sunday, when the state is expected to begin feeling the impact of the approaching storm.
-A Washington Post poll on Saturday showed Obama leading Romney 51 percent to 47 percent among likely voters in Virginia, just above its margin of error of 3.5 percentage points.
+Romney cancelled a trip to Virginia scheduled for Sunday, when the state is expected to begin feeling the impact of the approaching storm.
+The candidates are also running neck and neck there.

-Obama rescheduled his departure for Florida to Sunday night from Monday because of the storm.
+Obama rescheduled his departure for campaign dates in Florida to Sunday night from Monday because of the storm.
 His campaign has not yet said whether it would cancel or postpone an appearance with former President Bill Clinton on Monday in Virginia.

 "We're closely monitoring the storm and will take all necessary precautions to make sure our volunteers and staff are safe," Obama campaign spokeswoman Jen Psaki said.
-"We can't predict ... how the storm will impact local communities."
+"We can't predict, just as no one can predict, how the storm will impact local communities."

 With widespread concern that power blackouts in Sandy's wake could interfere with early balloting, lines at early voting stations stretched for blocks at some polling stations in Maryland, which began early voting on Saturday.